statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 The idea behind the Variableselector is that you have one module in the application keeping track of inputs and states for callbacks across modules.
 This means that updating one field in the Variable selector in your app, for an example the year, will make all modules in your app show the same year.

 In order to account for different implementations of the framework requiring different variables, it has been built with flexibility in mind.

 ### Connecting your module to the variable selector

+Note: You can use the ssb_sirius_dash/utils/debugger_modal.py to get familiar with how this works in practice.

+Use the module's VariableSelector to get the dynamic_states list.

+    dynamic_states = [
+        self.variableselector.get_inputs(),
+        self.variableselector.get_states(),
+    ]

+This should be done inside the modules callbacks() function.

+Now in each callback, make sure to include the dynamic_states object

+    @callback(
+        Output("your component", "your attribute"),
+        *dynamic_states,
+    )
+    def your_callback_function(*dynamic_states):
+        do some useful stuff

+And that should be everything you need to have your module connected to the VariableSelector component in the main_layout.
+You can use *args in functions to access values from the

-## Design choices
+## Our design choices

 Throughout development we have made some conscious choices regarding the structure of the code, data and how to solve certain issues.